I don’t know about you, but it was nearly impossible for me to be proactive at work last year.

 - 10 Practical Habits to Turn Reactivity into Proactivity

 Defining the Term “Proactive” In-Depth

 The word proactive often floats around the workplace, usually by well-meaning managers asking employees or their team to, “Be more proactive!” or “Be proactive, not reactive!”
 But have you ever stopped to think about what that actually means?
 Or even the importance of being proactive?

 The dictionary definition of proactive is, “acting in anticipation of future problems, needs, or changes.”

 Being proactive is about dealing with any obstacles or challenges before they even happen.
-Simply put, a proactive person plans ahead.
+Simply put, how to be proactive is all about planning ahead.